kenjyoung/MinAtar/README.md

 </p>

 ## Quick Start
-MinAtar consists of a python3 package, to use MinAtar you must first install numpy.
-If you wish to visualize the game play (for example to play as a human) you must also install the packages seaborn and matplotlib.
-The included  DQN and AC_lambda examples are written using pytorch, and thus also require the torch package to run.
+MinAtar consists of a python3 package, to use MinAtar follow the installation instructions.
+The included `DQN` and `AC_lambda` examples are written using `PyTorch`.

 To install MinAtar simply: